Guest Blogging today from Neal Braver of Brockton, MA:

 And yes, the states have the most noble of intentions to get as much of the money into the hands of the unemployed as possible.

 And yes, the government assumes that the adult receiving unemployment will make the best tax decision.
 But too often taxpayers may decide not to withhold taxes without considering the tax impact at the end of the year.

 OK, So Let's Do The Numbers

-This is most painful for a person filing single collecting more than $8,950 (for 2008) in unemployement.
-At this income level, they will be required to file taxes AND probably will have taxable income.
+This is most painful for a person under 65 filing single and collecting more than $9,075 (for 2014) in unemployment.
+At this income level, the individual will be required to file taxes AND may have taxable income.

 And What You Really Should Do

-So contact your state unemployment office-either by phone or online-and have that 10% withheld.
-You probably don't know how long you'll be collecting (although I hope it will be brief).
-And if it turns out you don't owe taxes, you'll always get it back as a refund.
+So contact your state unemployment office either by phone or online and have that 10% withheld.
+And if it turns out you don't owe taxes, you'll most likely get it back as a refund.

 Think of the withholding as a safety net for your safety net.